Carlo910/Lung-Cancer-Detection/README.md

 The "FinalModel" document holds the definitive version of the Convolutional Neural Network (CNN) architecture that was presented upon the project's completion.

-For an overview of the challenge addressed by this project, our approach, and the outcomes we achieved, please view the explanatory video at this youtube link: (link)
+For an overview of the challenge addressed by this project, our approach, and the outcomes we achieved, please view the explanatory video at this youtube link: https://youtu.be/eJd1Gmxj8sI